Cuba Extends Internet To Mobile Phones, Promising New Access

 Hoy martes el Ministro de Comunicaciones anunciará y explicará en la Mesa Redonda el servicio de Internet en los teléfonos.
 Seguimos avanzando en la informatización de la sociedad #SomosContinuidad #SomosCuba— Miguel Díaz-Canel Bermúdez (@DiazCanelB) December 4, 2018

-The government also broadcast a round-table discussion on national TV Tuesday night, featuring the president of ETECSA, Mayra Arevich, and Cuba's communications minister, Jorge Luis Perdomo Di-Lella.
-And in a sign of how things have changed in Cuba in recent years, their discussion was also streamed on Facebook and YouTube.
+The government also broadcast a roundtable discussion on national TV Tuesday night, featuring ETECSA President Mayra Arevich and Cuba's communications minister, Jorge Luis Perdomo Di-Lella.
+And in a sign of how things have changed in Cuba in recent years, their discussion also was streamed on Facebook and YouTube.

-But there were also signs that Cuba will need to keep working on its infrastructure, to improve notoriously spotty and slow service.
+But there were also signs that Cuba will need to keep working on its infrastructure to improve notoriously spotty and slow service.
 As it told its customers about the new Internet access, ETECSA also warned them that in the first days of operation, "incidents could be experienced" that will disrupt service.